 The advertised Fall Festival, aka Gala Week, of 1896 began on Monday, October 26 and promised a week of enjoyment for all in attendance.
 The first event in the afternoon was horse racing at Wagener's Park that offered both trotting and running races with entries from all over the state and generous purses.
 The Charleston City Railway Company ran horse drawn street cars to Lowndes Avenue for the races, charging only one fare for the round trip.
 At 5:00 a dress parade was held on Marion Square the featured the cadets of the South Carolina Military Academy.
 The afternoon also featured a matinee performance at Owen's Academy of Music by the popular Punch Robertson Company.
 The Storming of Morro Castle was the big attraction that night and it was preformed every night.
 This was one of Pain's grandest pyrotechnic successes and well worth making the effort to see.
 The Academy of Music offered a performance and there was a dog and pony show at the corner of King and Shepard Streets.
 On Wednesday there was horse racing and a large fireman's parade and hose reel contest.
 On Thursday a life saving exhibition was given at 11:00 AM and a Pain's acrobatic performance at 3:00 PM.
 At 9:00 PM the large fantastic parade was held starting at King and Line Streets, down King to Broad, over to Meeting, then up Meeting to Calhoun Street.
 Two thousand people participated and they carried firecrackers, roman candles, red, blue and green lanterns.
 Many organizations entered the parade including a detail of police, Spalding Cycle Club, Fourth Brigade Band, German Artillery, Irish Volunteers, Sumter Guards, Palmetto Guard, B. P. O. Elks, Y. M. C. A. and the Charleston College.
 All during the week Mr. Henry Siegling of Siegling Music House, at the corner of King and Beaufain Streets presented daily demonstrations of the gramophone, the musical wonder of the day.
 The gramophone was a latter version of the phonograph, that was invented by Thomas Edison in 1877 and was a device for the mechanical recording and reproduction of sound.
-These machines would eventually evolve into the record player.
+Alexander Graham Bell's laboratory would make several improvements including the use of wax coated cardboard cylinders and a cutting stylus that moved side to side in a zig zag groove around the record.
+Over time these machines would eventually evolve into the record player.